thewyrdguy/tinyecg/README.md

 # Physical design

-There is an openscad design for a 3d printed case for the board with display and 320 mAh lithium polymer battery.
+There is an openscad design for a 3d printed case for the Lilygo version of the board (T-Display-AMOLED v2.0) with 320 mAh lithium polymer battery.
 Adjust dimentions if you use a different version of the board or a different battery.

-# Readiness status

-As of this update (2024-11-29), the code of the firmware can be considered ready for use, while the case design is in progress